pdenno/owl-db-tools/README.md

 Additional actions on the database are described in the [Datahike readme](https://cljdoc.org/d/io.replikativ/datahike/0.3.6/doc/readme) and [Datahike API docs](https://cljdoc.org/d/io.replikativ/datahike/0.3.6/api/datahike.api).

-## Queries
+# API for queries

-For the most part, you would use Datahike's query and pull for APIs to access the data.
+The database can be queried directly using Datahike's `query` and `pull` APIs, or using Pathom3 and the Pathom3 resolvers automatically generated for the attributes of the OWL DB read.
-For example, you can retrieve all the classes from the DOLCE namespace in the example in the test directory using a datalog query such as the following:
+A typical the Datahike query is depicted below paired with filter to get all the RDF resources defined in the DOLCE namespace of the example database.

 ```clojure
 (require '[datahike.api :as d])